Exception Handling in Java (with Real Examples)

 Common examples of handling exceptions in Java

-While the complete list of built-in exceptions is extensive, a few are more frequently encountered than others.
+While the complete list of built-in exceptions is extensive, some are encountered far more often than others.

 Common checked exceptions

-Many checked exceptions arise when the program cannot find items it expects to exist.
+Many checked exceptions occur when the program cannot find items it expects to encounter.
 These exceptions use phrases like NotFound or NoSuch in their name and are part of the ReflectiveOperationException subclass.

 ClassNotFoundException